Installing and configuring document services

 |Job Expiration Seconds||Duration for which PDF Generator service is allowed to run a conversion.
 Ensure that the value of the Job Expiration Seconds is greater than the PDFG Cleanup Scan Seconds value.||7200 seconds|

-Configure Acrobat for the PDF Generator service
+(Windows only) Configure Acrobat for the PDF Generator service

 On Microsoft Windows, the PDF Generator service uses Adobe Acrobat to convert supported file formats to a PDF document.
 Perform the following steps to configure Adobe Acrobat for the PDF Generator service: